Jim Stewart, co-founder of Stax Records in Memphis, dies

 In 2013, Stewart made a rare appearance at Stax, touring the museum before visiting with the teenage musicians who attend the Stax Music Academy.
 Stewart made a few other appearances at Stax after that, including in 2019 for a news conference to announce plans for the academy’s 20th anniversary.

-“The music is still alive and that’s what great about it,” Stewart said during the 2013 tour.
+“The music is still alive and that’s what’s great about it,” Stewart said during the 2013 tour.
 “I’m very proud of what they have done.
 It’s amazing to me.”